bluescan/tacentview/README.md

 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_ContactSheet.png)

-Flip, rotate-by-90-degrees, cropping and viewing textures in tiled mode is supported.
+Flip, rotate-by-90-degrees, rotate-arbitrarily (with live preview), cropping, and viewing textures in tiled mode is supported.
+There are also some powerful tools to resize images either by resampling or adjusting the canvas size.
+The 'aspect' mode of resize-canvas is useful for changing a photo's aspect ratio without any non-uniform scale.
+You get to set the anchor and choose whether you want the image letter-boxed or cropped.
+There is also a border removal tool that finds all matching pixels around the edges of an image and crops them.

 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Crop.png)